 Debi Thomas, M.D., grew up wanting to be a champion figure skater and a doctor, and she has succeeded as both.
 In 1988 she won the bronze Olympic medal and in 1997 she graduated from Northwestern University Medical School.
-Interested in sports medicine and orthopedics, she is considering adding a third career to her resume, by applying to the astronaut training program at NASA.

 When she was 5 years old, Debi Thomas told her mother that she wanted be a doctor and a champion figure skater when she grew up.
 As a female African American sports star of the 1980s, Debi won numerous awards.
 She was crowned World Figure Skating champion in 1986, and twice won the U.S. National Figure Skating Champion title.
 She later captured World Professional Figure Skating titles in 1988, 1989, and 1991, and entertained audiences for four years with the Discover Card "Stars on Ice" show.

 In 1991 Thomas graduated from Stanford University with an engineering degree, and in 1997 she graduated from Northwestern University Medical School.
-While completing her residency in orthopedics, she has thought about another dream.
-Some day she may apply to the astronaut training program, having visited the NASA Space Center in Houston and the Space and Rocket Center in Huntsville, Alabama, with astronaut and former skater Jan Davis.
-She may also use her engineering and medical background to develop arthroscopy tools and/or prosthetic devices and joints.
+While completing her residency in orthopedics, she thought about another dream.
+Some day she would apply to the astronaut training program, having visited the NASA Space Center in Houston and the Space and Rocket Center in Huntsville, Alabama, with astronaut and former skater Jan Davis.
+She might also use her engineering and medical background to develop arthroscopy tools and/or prosthetic devices and joints.

 Dr. Thomas married sports attorney Chris Bequette in 1996, and in 1997, just weeks after receiving her medical degree, she and her husband welcomed their first child, Christopher Jules Bequette II.